About the accelerated master’s degree

 - This program is designed to be completed in one year after the completion of the bachelor’s degree.
 Students must complete their undergraduate degree within one year after approval to begin this program.

-- Students admitted into the accelerated master’s (4+1) program are not entitled to teaching assistantships through the School of Sustainability.
+- Students admitted into the accelerated master’s program are not offered teaching assistantships through the School of Sustainability.

 Ask us about sustainability at ASU and the diverse environmental, social, and economic focused degrees offered by the School of Sustainability!